Lighthouse Friends Home Page

 Lightship duty was beyond a doubt the most hazardous in the Lighthouse Service, because no matter how severe the storm, the vessel was required to maintain its position.
 When possible, the Lighthouse Board favored the use of lighthouses over lightships, as they were less expensive to staff and maintain.
 The 1856 Report of the Secretary of the Treasury noted, “The erection of the light-house authorized to be placed on the ‘Bishop and Clerks,’ and the transfer of the light-vessel now stationed near that ledge to the Handkerchief shoal, will render the passage of the Vineyard sound (the great thoroughfare of the coasting trade) comparatively safe and easy for the careful navigator.”
 Congress approved $20,000 for the new lighthouse on August 18, 1856.

-The lighthouse was outfitted with a kitchen and two bedrooms, for the keepers who attended the light.
+The lighthouse was outfitted with a kitchen and two bedrooms for the keepers who attended the light.
 Keepers would typically spend twenty days on the light, and then have ten days of shore leave.
+Two keepers initially shared responsibility for the light until the position of second assistant keeper was added in 1867.

-Following years at sea, Samuel Adams Peak became lighthouse keeper first at Bishop and Clerks Lighthouse (1880-1881), then at Bass River Lighthouse (1881-1906) — now The Lighthouse Inn in West Dennis.
-Samuel’s brother Captain John A. Peak Jr. was lighthouse keeper at Bishop and Clerks (1869) and commander of a lighthouse tender before finishing his service at South Hyannis Harbor Lighthouse (1899-1915), now known as Hyannis Harbor Lighthouse.
+Following years at sea, Samuel Adams Peak was appointed second assistant keeper at Bishop and Clerks Lighthouse (1880 – 1881) and then promoted to head keeper at Bass River Lighthouse (1881 – 1906) — now The Lighthouse Inn in West Dennis.
+Samuel’s brother Captain John A. Peak Jr. was an assistant lighthouse keeper at Bishop and Clerks (1869 – 1874) and commander of a lighthouse tender before finishing his service at South Hyannis Harbor Lighthouse (1899 – 1915), now known as Hyannis Harbor Lighthouse.

 In 1869, Lighthouse Board records noted that extensive repairs had been carried out at the station along with the following change to the fog signal: “Steven’s striking apparatus has been substituted for the old fog-bell machinery, removed to the buoy station at Wood’s Hole, whence it is to be sent to the light-house depot, Staten Island.”

-The foundation of the tower at Bishop and Clerks was built of wood, and by 1874, the destructive action of the sea had exposed the supporting timbers, requiring them to be covered by concrete masonry.
+Over the years, the action of the sea exposed the timber foundation beneath the granite base and tower at Bishop and Clerks, requiring it be covered by concrete masonry.
 In 1889, 150 tons of riprap stones were placed around the tower to protect its foundation, and a red sector was inserted in the lantern room to cover Cross Rip and Tuckernuck Shoals.

 The base of the tower was again repaired in 1898, and a cistern was added to the cellar.
 The following year, a “new revolving machine” was installed for the lens, and a room in the old bell tower was lined with galvanized iron and fitted up as an oil room.

-Standing just four feet nine inches tall, Charles Hinckley was known as the shortest keeper in the Lighthouse Service, but he, by far, had the longest tenure at Bishop and Clerks, serving from 1881-1884 as an assistant and then from 1892 until the light was automated in 1923 as the head keeper.
-In 1909, Keeper Hinckley was quoted in the magazine Along the Coast as saying, “There ain't a great deal of me so far as height goes but I am all right from my feet up.
-I've laid many a man bigger than me on his back if I do say it myself.”
+Standing just four feet nine inches tall, Charles Hinckley was known as the shortest keeper in the Lighthouse Service, but he, by far, had the longest tenure at Bishop and Clerks, serving from 1881-1884 as an assistant and then from 1892 until 1919 as the head keeper.
+In 1909, Keeper Hinckley was quoted in the magazine Along the Coast as saying, “There ain’t a great deal of me so far as height goes but I am all right from my feet up.
+I’ve laid many a man bigger than me on his back if I do say it myself.”
+On March 17, 1923, Bishop and Clerks was changed to an unattended acetylene light, displacing three keepers and providing an annual savings of $3,904.
+The station’s fog bell and red sector were discontinued at this time.

 In 1928, Bishop and Clerks days as an active lighthouse drew to an end.
 The automated light was discontinued, and the darkened tower began its life as a daymark.
-After being damaged by a severe storm in 1935, the Bishop and Clerks Lighthouse was listing and near collapse when the Coast Guard decided to demolish the structure in 1952.
-Sixty-eight holes were drilled into the granite base of the tower and packed with sticks of dynamite.
-Then, shortly before 1 p.m. on September 11, 1952, as sightseers in pleasure boats looked on, a thunderous explosion was heard, and the granite tower toppled into the sea.
-In its place, the Coast Guard erected a 30-foot, white pyramidal slatted daymark.
+After being damaged by a severe storm in 1935, Bishop and Clerks Lighthouse was listing and near collapse by 1952.
+Rather than make costly repairs, the Coast Guard decided to demolish the structure.

 The hidden rocks at Bishop and Clerks still pose a threat to navigation and today are marked by a white cylindrical tower, with a red band, that at night produces a white flash every six seconds.